 The cliffs are home to nesting birds in the spring, these included Puffins, Giullemots and Razorbills.
 Chough’s which are now quite rare call South Stack there home year round.
 Literally the cliffs are covered in nesting birds, the noise they make gives you an idea of how many breed here.
 There are some great spots to see or take pictures from, it is a gentle walk down to the viewing point and not too difficult to get back up as the path is well maintained.
 It also has great views over the lighthouse of South Stack.

 The area is managed by the RSPB who look out for the nesting birds.
-There is a great cafe and visitor centre which also has toilets.
+There is a great new cafe and visitor centre which also has toilets.
 The cake selection looks amazing with good portions too.
 Seating areas outside let you soak in the view and sunshine (weather permitting) while you eat, drink and relax.
+You have sea views for miles around with the hills of the Llyn Peninsula in the distance.

 Parking is by pay and display but not expensive, it is able to take coach parties too.
 If you like bird watching or stunning scenery, South Stack RSPB without a doubt should be on your list to visit.